elotroalex/chiens/_texts/translation.md

 [66]({{site.baseurl}}/chiens/p066.html){:.pagetitle}

 - {:.pr} of a large herd, and I dig, knee-deep, in the high grass of blood.
-Poor gods, good-natured faces, arms too long, driven out of a rum paradise—ashen palms visited by bats and packs of sleepwalkers—the cadaverous decomposition lights its worm and herb candles
+Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles
 - Climb, rockets, illuminate the disaster ...
-- {:.pr} I bled in the secret corridors—on the grand open field of battle and,
+- {:.pr} I bled in the secret corridors---on the grand open field of battle and,
-- I advance, spalled fly big insect tough-horned and voracious
+- I advance, [check]spalled fly big insect tough-horned and voracious
-- {:.pr} attracted by the succulences of my own sawtooth skeleton, legacy of my murdered body, violent through the bars of the sun.
+- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my murdered body, violent through the bars of the sun.

 - {:.sp} The Man Reciter.